claire-mayfield/itp/Midterm/README.md

 # Documentation

-Here is the first version of my code:
+Here is the first version of my code.
+This code was copied exactly from the code from our class midterm instructions.
+The only thing I changed in this first version is the name of the audio file to be played (SwordSearch.wav), and I uploaded the file as well:

 `let myFirstSound;